2024-2025 Competition Deadline: Tuesday October 10, 2023 at 5 pm Eastern Time

 For any eligibility questions or concerns not answered in the sections below, please reach out to firstname.lastname@example.org for guidance.

-- Applicants must be citizens or nationals of the United States of America at the time of application.
+- Applicants must be citizens or nationals of the United States of America at the time of the application deadline.
 Permanent residents are not eligible.
-Please review the Ineligibility section below in relation to the eligibility of dual citizens.
+Please review the Award Description in relation to the eligibility of dual citizens.

-- Applicants must have a conferred bachelor's degree or equivalent before the start of the grant.
+- Applicants must have a conferred bachelor's degree or equivalent before the start of the grant period.

 - Applicants must meet the language requirements of the award to which they are applying and demonstrate sufficient competency to complete their project and adjust to life in the host country.

 - Applicants may hold a J.D. at the time of application.